luizgubarichello/CS50Web/capstone/README.md

 # How to Run

+Install project dependencies: `pip3 install -r requirements.txt`

+Migrate the DB: `python3 manage.py migrate`

 On your terminal, run `python3 manage.py runserver`

-Create an account, then login.
-There you can see every call given by the system.
+Create an account, then login

+Go to the route `/new_call`

+Go back to the route `/` -> You should see one call now

 You can filter by strategy or date.